What questions are being asked in the 2021 survey?

 How will the data be used?
 For what purposes?
 Can it be used for more than school-based activities/exercises?

 Class data is returned to the teachers to use for class activities.
-From mid-June 2015, the nationwide database will be available for sampling from, and for viewing summary statistics on the CensusAtSchool NZ and CensusAtSchool international websites.
+The nationwide database will be available for sampling from, and for viewing summary statistics on the CensusAtSchool NZ and CensusAtSchool international websites.
 Everyone who uses the data tools agrees to the following terms and conditions:

-All data received is anonymous, confidential and securely stored by CensusAtSchool.
-The Ministry of Education, Statistics New Zealand and other third parties do not have access to the full database.
+All data received is anonymous, confidential, and securely stored by CensusAtSchool.
+The Ministry of Education, Stats NZ, and other third parties do not have access to the full database.

 How will the identity of the students be protected?